armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 All of the information in the local file header (except the signature) is replicated in the corresponding central directory header for the file (but the central directory header will contain also includes some more information).
 In a well formed ZIP file these are corresponding.
+Depending on the field and the program used for unpacking the data in the local file header might be just informational, or will be completely ignored.

 According to the specification there should be a central directory header for every local file header: